Are you looking for things to do in Youngstown Ohio?

 This service road now has state-of-the-art LED lighting and allows access to the Youngstown Amphitheatre for its events.

-Community events, such as festivals and craft shows are held there.
+Community events, such as festivals and craft shows, are held there.

 And it is available for private events as well.

-See the Huntington Bank Community Alley all lit up is one of the fun things to do in Youngstown.
+Seeing the Huntington Bank Community Alley all lit up is one of the fun things to do in Youngstown.

 Check Out The Covelli Center For All Things Sports